hpowell20/cs2063-master/Lab1/README.md

 ###### 2. Create a new project

-* → Select the _Start a new a new Android Studio Project_ option
+* → Select the _Start a new Android Studio Project_ option
 * → Select Basic Activity and click **Next**
 * → For the project details add the following:
 	* Name: Lab 1 Hello World